-16.1 C

 Iron horse aficionados can check out the action at virtualrailfan.com.

 Fairport has capitalized on its location with kayak and bike rentals which you can pick up right in town.
 The owner of Erie Canal Boat Company, Peter Abele has made it his mission to provide accessible adventures in the area.
 The dock in front of his rental booth is fitted with a special launch that makes it easy for anybody with mobility issues to slide into a kayak and smoothly enter the water.
-He also had a variety of bikes including recumbent and three-wheel bikes easy cycling of the flat canal trail that passes in front of his shop.
+He also had a variety of bikes including recumbent and three-wheel bikes for easy cycling of the flat canal trail that passes in front of his shop.

 “I’ve been here for 15 years and this is the first trail head for adaptive recreation in the United States.
 It makes me so happy to see people who thought they couldn’t kayak or cycle get out and enjoy themselves,” he said.